Gh0stAn0n/craper/README.md

 ### Search multiple queries:

-Add manually the wanted keywords into a file by using for example > echo -n "devops\ndevseops" > file
+Add manually the wanted keywords into a file by using for example: echo -n "devops\ndevseops" > file

     id=1; cat file | while read argv; do if [[ $id -lt 10 ]]; then id=0$id; fi; echo "$id : $argv"; python3 craper.py $argv >> ALL; ((id++)) ;done